M-o-a-T/moat-old/doc/hacking.rst

 arrived, or (if the radio is unidirectional) add a second receiver which reports that the signal has been sent successfully.

-This implies that all state-changing commands get transmitted via RPC, not just with an alert.
+All state-changing commands must be transmitted via RPC.
+Don't just blast off an alert and hope that a receiver will be present.

 If you interface with a pure message-based system, like OpenHAB's MQTT adapter, wait for the state change to arrive.